sclampet/movieflix/README.md

 # Movieflix (WIP)
 ## Overview
 Movieflix a common iOS Developer take-home project example.
 The basic requirements for the app are to display movie data from [themoviedb.org](https://www.themoviedb.org/)'s API in a collection view.
+I decided to model the UI after Netflix...just in case that wasn't made clear by the name :)

 ## Why?
 My intention here is to give the more jr. ios community, or those looking to interview for a new position, a good example of building out a simple app that is well tested and adhere's to principles like SOLID.